Harry Knowles

-Harry Jay Knowles (born December 11, 1971) is an American former film critic and writer known for his website Ain't It Cool News (AICN).
+Harry Jay Knowles (born December 11, 1971) is an American former film critic and writer known for his website Ain't It Cool News.
 Knowles was a member of the Austin Film Critics Association until he was removed in September 2017 "by a substantial majority vote" of the organization following allegations of sexual assault.

 Early life

 Harry Jay Knowles was born in Austin, Texas, the son of Jarrell Jay Knowles and Helen Jane (Harrison) Knowles.
 Knowles' parents separated in 1983 and divorced March 12, 1984; his mother received custody of him and his younger sister Dannie.

 On January 24, 1996, Knowles tripped on a hose at a memorabilia show and injured his back, partially paralyzing his legs.
 While at home after the accident, Knowles began writing online.

 Career

 His first semi-professional job was providing weekend box office reports to the Drudge Report.
 He launched the "Ain't It Cool News" site in 1996, taking its name from a line spoken by John Travolta's character in the film Broken Arrow.